kapouer/express-dom/README.md

   If empty, resolves to the current request express view file path.
   Additional helper functions can return a promise, see below.

-* .prepare(opts, plugin1, plugin2, ...)
+* prepare(opts, plugin1, plugin2, ...)
-  loads the DOM without running embedded scripts not loading resources.
+  Set options and/or plugins for DOM loading without running embedded scripts not loading resources.
   Plugins are appended to the list of plugins (opts.plugins or default list).

-* .load(opts, plugin1, plugin2, ...)
+* load(opts, plugin1, plugin2, ...)
-  loads the DOM and runs embedded scripts; does not load resources by default.
+  Set options and/or plugins for DOM loading and runs embedded scripts;
+  does not load resources by default.
   Plugins are appended to the list of plugins (opts.plugins or default list).

 These methods return an express middleware; they do nothing before the